 Improvements to transport routes out with the town centre and to and from Country Park and train station were also raised as having the potential to make an impact.
-As was improved electric charging opportunities.
 It was reported that although bus stop facilities had been built in Easter Langside the area has been left without a bus route.